 During their three years of training, residents must meet the program requirements for both residency education in family medicine and certification by the American Board of Family Medicine (ABFM)(www.theabfm.org).
 Specific requirements for family medicine residency training vary by program, although several months are spent in required rotations in each of the following areas: obstetrics, pediatrics, general surgery and inpatient hospital care in CCUs or ICUs.
 Each resident spends a few nights per month “on call” and on rotation throughout the hospital.

 After three “program years” of training are completed and all requirements are met, residents are eligible to take the certification exam by the ABFM.
-Toward the end of residency, physicians also apply for licensure from their state medical boards(www.fsmb.org), which determines where they can practice as a board-certified family physician.
+Toward the end of residency, physicians also apply for licensure from their state medical boards(library.fsmb.org), which determines where they can practice as a board-certified family physician.
 Although each state is different in their requirements for initial medical licensure, it is a necessity that physicians pass Step 3 of the USMLE.

 For more information on specific program requirements, visit the AAFP’s Residency Directory.